-- 373. Comparative Vertebrate Anatomy (4) studies the origin, relationships and comparative morphology of a representative series of chordates.
+- 373. Comparative Vertebrate Anatomy (4) studies the origin, relationships, and comparative morphology of a representative series of chordates.
 Lecture and laboratory experiences are involved.
-Prerequisite: 112, 107. - 375.
-Molecular Biology (4) studies the biochemical and molecular interactions within living cells with special emphasis placed on protein structure, gene structure and expression, gene regulation, plasmids, bacteriophages, transposable elements and recombinant DNA technology.
+Prerequisite: 112, 107 - 375.
+Molecular Biology (4) studies the biochemical and molecular interactions within living cells with special emphasis placed on protein structure, gene structure and expression, gene regulation, and genetic engineering.
 Lecture and laboratory experiences are involved.
-Prerequisite: 112, 107, 226 and Chemistry 111, 112. - 380.
+Prerequisite: 112, 107, 226 and Chemistry 111, 112 - 380.
 Comparative Vertebrate Embryology (4) studies the developmental processes of a representative series of chordates.
 Lecture and laboratory experiences are involved.
-Prerequisite: 112, 107. - 420.
+Prerequisite: 112, 107 - 420.
 Senior Seminar (3) involves a discussion of a series of scientific papers covering a biological topic.
 In addition, students search the biological literature related to the topic and prepare an oral presentation as well as a written paper.
-Prerequisite: biology major and junior standing. - 421-422.
+Prerequisite: biology major and junior standing - 421-422.
 Biological Research (2-2) involves laboratory and/or field research on a biological problem.